antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

  ## 2.2 scaling_relationship.json

- The magnitude bins and the rupture geometries (defined by the selected scaling laws) for this application are set in the input file [scaling_relationship_WC.json](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/config_files/Parameters/scaling_relationship_WC.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder.
-In this file, the [Wells & Coppersmith 1994](https://doi.org/10.1785/BSSA0840040974) scaling relationship for normal faulting is implemented.
+ The magnitude bins and rupture geometries (defined by the selected scaling laws) for this application are set in the input file [scaling_relationship_WC.json](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/config_files/Parameters/scaling_relationship_WC.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder.
+This file implements the [Wells & Coppersmith 1994](https://doi.org/10.1785/BSSA0840040974) scaling relationship for normal faulting.
 The file actually used for the run must be always named **scaling_relationship.json**.
 The default available file is set to run the [Tohoku example](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md), but it is sufficient to copy this `scaling_relationship_WC.json` into `scaling_relathionship.json` to run this example **look carefully at the comments beside and below to properly set the values**:

     {